adrianabadin/regionxfull/Backend/readme.md

 ## Implementation
-The development is implemented ussing node express typescript passport JS and Prisma JS the Database is implemented on Planet Scale.
+The development is implemented ussing node express typescript passport JS and Prisma JS the Database is implemented on CockRoachDB.

 ## Routes
 * /auth/login: Sets session by ussing the required object